praetoria/mittn/README_scanner.md

 Running the tests
 =================

-Run the tests with
+Run the tests simply with

   python your_test_script.py

-with Mittn installed locally or inside a virtualenv.
+with Mittn installed from PyPi locally or inside a virtualenv.

 You should first try to run the tool from the command line so that you can determine that the proxy is started cleanly.
 If there is an issue,